hysamah/ES_project2/README.md

 #### I2C
 I2C3 peripheral is used to interface with the BNO055 IMU sensor.
 This sensor produces angular values for its current orientation in 3 directions.
 We used Two of the given reading values for our purpose; the Pitch and Roll.
 The BNO055 sensor has on-board DSP chip, so it sends over the I2C connection the accurate digital values of the current orientation.
-For interfacing with the sensor we used [this](https://github.com/ivyknob/bno055_stm32) Library which is built on top of the [BNO055 standard APIs library](https://github.com/BoschSensortec/BNO055_driver) by its manufacturer.
+For interfacing with the sensor we used [this](https://github.com/ivyknob/bno055_stm32) Library which is built on top of [BNO055 standard APIs library](https://github.com/BoschSensortec/BNO055_driver) specifically for the STM32 MCUs.

 #### UART
 UART1 is used in connection with the Bluetooth module in order to send the motion values over UART to the Dagu 4WD.
 The used Baud rate for this communication is 9600.